lugh-tuatha/hands-for-filipinos/README.md

 ![image](images/readmeimg/newsletter.png)

 ### How newsletter works
-<p>Go to the sheets in the email I provide and you will see the list of email subscribe</p>
+<p>Go to the sheets in the email I provided, and you will see the list of email subscribers.</p>
-<p>You can email all the subscribers if you have something to promote or news about the website</p>
+<p>You can email all the subscribers if you have something to promote or have news about the website.</p>

 ![image](images/readmeimg/sheets.png)